Department of Music, Theatre, and Dance

 Examination of methods and materials appropriate for teaching and administering a comprehensive secondary school instrumental music program.

-Prerequisite: Admission to Teacher Education and completion of MUS 406 and MUS 407.
+Prerequisite: Admission to Teacher Education and completion of MUS 406 or MUS 407.

 Corequisite: MUS 467.